souvikita/RH15D_WSSP/README.md

 cd helita
 python setup.py install
 ```
 You will need the C and Fortran compilers to setup helita.
-Seee above.
+See above.

 If you encounter problems in the above installation, you can contact me at bose@lmsal.com But be aware that there is no guarantee that the compilation issues can be rectified for all OS due to the issues with different versions of hdf5-mpi and  and openmpi.